-I am retired and can commit to the time and energy that is required to be fully engaged in the requirements needed of a SLRD Director.
+I can commit to the time and energy that is required to be fully engaged in the requirements needed of a SLRD Director.

 Using already well established relationships, I will be a strong, steady and consistent voice with elected officials, government and ministry people, and the St’at’imc Nation to support the interests and needs of the upper Bridge River Valley and its communities and neighborhoods.